The JGDP is built on the following ideas:

 The JGDP is the first master’s program offered jointly by the GSIR and GSIM for global leadership development.
 Since admission screening is conducted by each school, JGDP applicants apply to either school based on their own specialties.

-For JGDP students, there are five concentration areas (“Foreign Policy,” “Economic Policy,” “Development Policy,” “Public Management,” and “Management”) that lead to each existing master’s degree program offered at IUJ as follows:
+For JGDP students, there are five concentration areas (“Foreign Policy,” “Economic Policy,” “Development Policy,” “Public Management,” and “Management”), each of which is associated with an existing master’s degree program offered at IUJ:

-- “Economic Policy” and “Development Policy” associate International Development Program
+- “Economic Policy” and “Development Policy” are associated with the International Development Program

-- “Public Management” associates Public Management and Policy Analysis Program
+- “Public Management” is associated with the Public Management and Policy Analysis Program

-Students must choose one of the five concentration areas.
+Students are required to choose one of the concentration areas.

 |Concentration Areas in GSIR||Name of Degrees|